-I am a Ph.D. student in Computer Science at Tel-Aviv Univeristy, advised by Prof. Daniel Cohen-Or.
+I am a Ph.D. student in Computer Science at Tel-Aviv University, advised by Prof. Daniel Cohen-Or.

-My research interests are machine learning, computer vision and computer graphics.
+My main research interests are computer vision, computer graphics and representation

 Previously, I received M.Sc. (summa cum laude) in Computer Science from Tel-Aviv Univeristy